Cohesive Wildland Fire Strategy in the West

 - Where land and resource management objectives differ, prudent and safe actions must be taken through collaborative fire planning and suppression response to keep unwanted wildfires from spreading to adjacent jurisdictions.

 - Safe, aggressive initial attack is often the best suppression strategy to keep unwanted fires small and costs down.

 - Fire management programs and activities are economically viable and commensurate with values to be protected, land and resource management objectives, and social and environmental quality considerations.

 How the Cohesive Strategy is Implemented?

 The Cohesive Strategy is indeed a strategy to be implemented and utilized by stakeholders to make meaningful progress towards the three goals above.
 We know achievement will occur over the long-term and take a generation or two to show widespread results.
 The time to act is now, by collaborating with those stakeholders with whom you share values and risks to find ways to co-manage that risk, at the landscape and fireshed scale, for better fire outcomes.
-The Cohesive Strategy outlines nine management options for stakeholders to use as appropriate, in combination or alone, to make progress towards the three goals.
+The Cohesive Strategy outlines the management options for stakeholders to use as appropriate, in combination or alone, to make progress towards the three goals.

 - Use prescribed fire.

 An effective, cost-efficient tool in areas with fire-adapted or fire-dependent vegetation to manage for hazardous fuels reduction, ecosystem restoration, maintenance, silviculture, rangeland preparation and post-harvest clean up.